 Three primary positions for lighting in a podcast setup include key, fill, and backlighting.
 Here is what each of these lights does and how they work together to create a professional-looking video:

-• Fill Lighting: The fill light helps to balance the contrast created by the key light.
+- Fill Lighting: The fill light helps to balance the contrast created by the key light.
 Place it opposite of the key light and slightly dimmer.
 This softens any harsh shadows and creates a more even lighting across your subject’s face.

-• Backlighting: Finally, backlighting is used to create separation between your subject and the background.
+- Backlighting: Finally, backlighting is used to create separation between your subject and the background.
 It adds depth and dimension to your video, making your subject stand out and giving them a three-dimensional look.

 Budget-Friendly Lighting Solutions for Beginner Podcasters

-Therefore, expensive podcast lighting setups might not be within reach.
-The good news is you don’t have to break the bank for your podcast accessories.
+If you’re just starting your podcasting journey, expensive lighting setups might not be within reach.
+The good news is, you don’t have to break the bank to achieve good lighting.

 Ring Lights, Softboxes, and LED Panels